urbanoanderson/vscode-coverlet/README.md

 ## About

-Extension for handling with [Coverlet](https://github.com/tonerdo/coverlet) reports on .NET projects.
-Edits report files to strip all the already tested code so you can focus on what needs to be tested.
+Extension for handling [Coverlet](https://github.com/tonerdo/coverlet) reports on .NET projects.
+It edits report files to strip irrelevant code so you can focus on what needs to be tested.

-Icon made by Freepik and available at `www.flaticon.com/free-icon/test_115050`

 ## Preview

 ![Image](./img/preview.gif)

-## To Run
+## Usage

-- Open command menu on vscode with: `CTRL` + `SHIFT` + `P`
+- Open command menu on vscode with `CTRL`+`SHIFT`+`P` and run one of the following commands:

-- Run `Coverlet Strip` on an opened `coverlet.json` report file
+	- Run `Coverlet Strip` on an opened `coverlet.json` report file to strip it from everything that is already tested.

+	- Run `Coverlet Filecheck` on an opened C# class file to open a coverlet report with reports for only that class.

 ## Debugging the extension source